 This collective perspective forms our worldview-how we see the world and understand our place in it.
 Your worldview functions as a lens through which you see and understand the world.
 It helps you to interpret your experiences and the values and collectively act in a certain manner.

 behaviors of other people that vou encounter.
-Consider vour worldview as a wav of framing providing behavior. accountability standard for actions logical and а explanation of why we individually
+Consider vour worldview as a wav of framing behavior, providing accountability an standard for actions logical and а explanation of why we individually or

 Cultural Belief System